KwongSunny/TOA5T/README.md

     Kick - kicks a user by mention or id [DONE - NO CHANGES NEEDED]

     Unban - unbans a user by id [DONE]

+    Random - random number generator, can also utilitize lists

     Reactionrole - creates a reaction role post which users can react to to get roles [DONE]

+    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision

     Setmaxwarnings - changes the default maximum warnings of the server [DONE]

+    Warn - warns a user and records in db, if the user has over the max warnings, banthe user [DONE]

 In Development utilities:

-    Random - random number generator, can also utilitize lists [NEEDS TESTING]
+    Help - always needs updates for every command

+    info

     Ban - bans a user permanently by mention or id [NEED TO ADD TEMPBAN TAG]

-    Warn - warns a user and records in db, if the user has over the max warnings, ban the user [DONE]

 Planned utilities:

+    getwarnings - retrives a user's number of warnings (current and total)

     Mod log - sets a channel as a mod log, sends messages on important events in the server

-    Set prefix - allows a moderator to reset the prefix of the bot, in case of bot collision

     Message filter - removes messages with slurs, spam, all-caps, etc